-Okay.
-Let’s call a spade a spade.
-Or, as the situation would demand, a potato chip a potato chip.
-These ruffles are, essentially, potato chips.
-And yet they’re more than that.
-They’re fancy schmancy, shatteringly crisp, conversation-stopping potato chips.
-And unlike the brand-name chip by the same name that once had an entire country trilling its little ditty, they bear no ridges–nor do they need them.
-They’re sufficiently, satiatingly crisp just as they are.
-Our one quibble?
 Clearly frying up a single potato, as the recipe below suggests, is only going to get you so far.
 Fortunately, the recipe can easily be doubled, tripled, quadrupled, or otherwise multiplied exponentially.
-Given how quickly our greasy little fingers kept reaching for the ruffles, it’s best to allow one large potato per person.
+Given how quickly our greasy little fingers kept reaching for the ribbon fries, it’s best to allow one large potato per person.

-Seeing as they require a turning vegetable slicer, they perhaps hold most appeal, fittingly, for those casual couch potatoes who like to stay up late at night and, as such, are privvy to infomercials.
+These require a turning vegetable slicer, perhaps holding the most appeal, fittingly, for those casual couch potatoes who like to stay up late at night and are privvy to infomercials.
 That said, an old-fashioned apple peeler will work in its place, provided you make just a few adjustments.
 (See the comment from Dan Kraan beneath the recipe.)
 A Y-shaped vegetable peeler?
 Not so much.

 - Peanut or canola oil for frying